skkusal/TopSeed/README.md

 $ docker run --rm -it --ulimit='stack=-1:-1' skkusal/topseed
 ```

+# Requirement
+As we explained in section 'Installation', we provided a docker image with all requirements at [skkusal/topseed](https://hub.docker.com/r/skkusal/topseed).
+So, you can run TopSeed with the [docker](https://www.docker.com/) image on your device.

+Our experiments were conducted on a single Linux machine powered by two Intel Xeon Gold 6230R processors with 256GB RAM.
+Therefore, the experimental results may differ depending on your own machine.

 # How to execute our approach
 ## Benchmarks
 Our docker image included 17 open-source C programs that were used for the evaluation in our paper.
 All benchmarks are installed in '/root/topseed/benchmarks', and described in '/root/topseed/program_configs' as well.